-Macular Degeneration Treatment in Southern California
+Macular Degeneration Treatment in Marina del Rey, CA

 Macular degeneration is a leading cause of vision loss in Americans 60 and older.
 This eye disease gradually destroys sharp, central vision.
 Your central vision is essential for seeing objects clearly and for tasks such as reading and driving.

 This disease affects the macula, the part of the eye that allows you to see fine detail and causes no pain.
 The three Hecht Eye Institute offices all provide macular degeneration screenings.

 Trusting your vision to a refractive surgeon is a very serious decision.
 There are many factors each patient has to consider.
 Having a skilled refractive surgeon to guide you through the process saves time and gives you peace of mind.
 After a thorough review, Dr. Hecht will sit with you and explain every aspect of your macular degeneration treatment.
 Dr. Hecht is a leading refractive surgeon in Southern California.

 In the wet form, newly created abnormal blood vessels grow under the center of the retina.
 The blood vessels leak, bleed, and scar the retina, distorting or destroying central vision.
 Vision distortion usually starts in one eye and may affect the other eye later.
 In contrast to the dry type, vision loss may be rapid in the wet type of macular degeneration.